A Spectacular Trip to Texas: A Photo Journal....a Time to Heal

 As I write these words, tears have found their way into this story.
 Cathartic tears, tears of love and compassion, tears of letting go of sorrow and moving forth course down my cheeks.

-It was a time of healing ....a time to let go of pain and sadness and embrace each new day with our faces held up toward the sun feeling its warmth and the love of God that pours over us each day.
+It was a time of healing ....a time to let go of pain and sadness and embrace each new day with our faces held up toward the sun feeling its warmth and the love of a sister who left the planet too soon.